We want to make sure all residents of North Lincolnshire live on safe and clean streets. We can help with a range of issues you may have.

 The size of these containers depends on how many people live in your household.
 For more information or to request one of these bins or boxes, please visit our bins, boxes and bags page.

 All rubbish must be placed in the bins and boxes provided by us.
 It is against the law to leave rubbish in the streets and alleyways.
-If your rubbish is found in the street the smallest fine you can get is £80.
+If your rubbish is found in the street you will receive a fine.
+See our fixed penalty notices for details of fines.
 If you don’t accept this fine you may have to go to court.
 You may get a bigger fine if you go to court.
 If you have excess waste left over after your collection day, it can be taken to one of our Household Recycling Centres.

 For more information about collection days for your address, please visit our bin collection dates page.